-Megan Vorhees, Board Co-Chair
+Megan Voorhees, Board Co-Chair

 Program Director, Institute on the Environment; Affiliate Faculty, Humphrey School of Public Affairs

-Megan Vorhees’s career has primarily focused on leading interdisciplinary campus-community higher education partnerships that provide engaged scholarship and leadership opportunities for students and faculty seeking to address complex social and environmental issues.
+Megan Voorhees’s career has primarily focused on leading interdisciplinary campus-community higher education partnerships that provide engaged scholarship and leadership opportunities for students and faculty seeking to address complex social and environmental issues.
 She was the Assistant Dean of Students and Director of the Public Service Center at the University of California, Berkeley and the Community Service Coordinator for Lewis & Clark College.
 She also has led youth development and youth employment programs in the non-profit sector.
 Megan has a BA in Sociology and Anthropology from Lewis & Clark College, and a Masters in Theological Studies from the Graduate Theological Union.

 Matthew Grimley, Board Co-Chair